 This dialogue work had been extracted without credit by Caleb Bingham from the sixth volume of Evenings at Home (1796), a collaboration between John Aikin and his sister Anna Letitia Barbauld, author of the celebrated Lessons for Children (1778-1779) and Hymns in Prose for Children (1781).
 “A Dialogue between a Master and His Slave” was one of Aikin’s contributions to the project.
 While the attribution has been known for some years, its significance has not always been appreciated.
 Aikin and Barbauld were born into a family of Dissenters, which meant they were denied full religious liberty in their own country.
 While their situation was not analogous to enslavement, they knew first hand the pain of intolerance and alienation.
 Aikin and Barbauld wrote as members of the cultured and liberal British middle class, they embraced the responsibility of teaching children how to read, analyze, and evaluate so that they would act as ethical social beings.
 Here is the dialog:

 Douglass was by no means the only nineteenth-century reader deeply influenced by a piece from Evenings, even though it is unclear if he ever learned that its author was John Aikin.
-It was also among the favorite children’s books of George Eliot and John Ruskin, to mention two other distinguished writers.
-We may never know what edition of The Columbian Orator Douglass owned or if it has survived in some collection, but it is testimony to the power of a school book to shape the minds of young readers who were not fortunate enough to own many books, but were hungry to read, analyze, evaluate, and act.
+Douglass’s copy is preserved in the library of Cedar Hill, his home in the Washington D. C. area maintained by the National Park Service.
+Many thanks to Mr. Todd Allen, who very kindly brought this to my attention.
+The Columbian Orator was among the favorite children’s books of George Eliot and John Ruskin, a remarkable testimony to the power of a school book to shape the minds of young readers who were not always fortunate enough to own many books, but were hungry to read, analyze, evaluate, and act.